 Irrespective of the outcome, try to regularly eat plenty of magnesium-rich foods such as whole grains, legumes, and seeds.
 These foods will nourish your cells with magnesium as well as other beneficial nutrients.

-In addition, you can also take a magnesium supplement.
+Additionally, you can also take a magnesium supplement.

 Latest posts by Sandra Glavan, Anxiety Coach (see all)

 - 10 Best Hobbies for People with Anxiety to Calm You Down Instantly - 19th February 2021

 - Top 5 Books About Not Caring What Others Think - 12th February 2021